-This chocolate hazelnut tart is excellent whether you have dietary restrictions or not.
-Using a hazelnut cookie as the base was inspired by a reader, who took my ultimate peanut butter cookies and made a tart with that dough as a base a while back.
+This vegan, grain- and gluten-free chocolate hazelnut tart is excellent whether you have dietary restrictions or not.
+Using a hazelnut cookie as the base was inspired by a reader, who took my gluten-free peanut butter cookies and made a tart with that dough as a base a while back.

-• If the dough base is too soft, first let it sit for 5 minutes and see if it thickens.
+If the dough base is too soft, first let it sit for 5 minutes and see if it thickens.
 If not, add another tablespoon of coconut flour and stir for another 30 seconds to incorporate and thicken.
 Coconut flour varies in consistency and you may need slightly more or less depending on the type – but you’re going for a flexible ball of dough.

 Hazelnut Cookie Base

 - 150 grams dark chocolate at least 65%

 - Preheat the oven to 180°C (350°F) and lightly grease a 20cm (8 inch) springform pan.